mohsen-karami/giti/README.md

 Remember, this alias will only be available in the Git Bash environment, not in the regular Windows Command Prompt (cmd) or PowerShell.
 If you want to use the script outside of Git Bash, you might need to create a batch (.bat) file or use a different method.

-## Roadmap

-- [ ] Adding all essential features.
-- [ ] Testing all possible scenarios and resolving potential issues.
-- [ ] Updating the user screen messages and the document to fill all possible gaps in terms of represented information.
-- [ ] Provide an installable approach.
-- [ ] Releasing the initial version.

 ## Usage
 ### giti